Geometric QCD I: The Hodge-Dual Surface and Quark Confinement: Discussion: Comparison with other models of Confinement

 Our solution shares the fundamental philosophy of the Holographic Principle: the physical observables (Wilson loops) in 4D spacetime are determined by the geometry of a minimal surface in a higher-dimensional "bulk" space.
-However, the nature of this target space and the mechanism of holography differ fundamentally from the standard AdS/CFT correspondence.
+However, the nature of this target space and the mechanism of holography differ fundamentally from the standard AdS/CFT correspondence \cite{Maldacena1998} or Holographic QCD models \cite{Witten:1998zw, Sakai:2004cn}.

-\begin{enumerate} \item \textbf{The Target Space:} In AdS/CFT, the holographic dual is typically a curved 5-dimensional anti-de Sitter space (plus a compact manifold), representing a gravitational theory.
-In our framework, the "bulk" space is a flat 12-dimensional space, $\mathbb{R}^4 \otimes \mathfrak{su}(2)$, formed by the tensor product of Euclidean spacetime and the canonical $\mathfrak{su}(2)$ subalgebra associated with the self-dual sector (similar to the instanton embedding in arbitrary $N_c$). \item \textbf{Origin of the Geometry:} We do not postulate a dual gravitational theory.
+\begin{enumerate} \item \textbf{The Target Space:} In AdS/CFT and models like Sakai-Sugimoto \cite{Sakai:2004cn}, the holographic dual is a curved 5-dimensional anti-de Sitter space (plus a compact manifold), representing a dynamical gravitational theory.
+In our framework, the "bulk" space is a flat 12-dimensional space, $\mathbb{R}^{4} \otimes\mathfrak{su}(2)$, formed by the tensor product of Euclidean spacetime and the canonical $\mathfrak{su}(2)$ subalgebra associated with the self-dual sector.
+Because these extra dimensions represent an 'unfolded' internal color space rather than physical spacetime, there are no propagating bulk gravitons.
+Consequently, pure Yang-Mills strictly avoids backreaction on this flat target space. \item \textbf{Origin of the Geometry:} We do not postulate a dual gravitational theory.
 The 12-dimensional geometry arises directly from the non-Abelian structure of the gauge field itself.
-The minimal surface $X_\mu^a(\xi)$ is not a string moving in a gravitational background, but a geometric representation of the gauge field components "unfolded" into their internal color dimensions. \item \textbf{Conformal Invariance vs. Confinement:} Standard AdS/CFT begins with a conformal field theory; confinement requires breaking this symmetry "by hand" (e.g., via hard/soft walls).
-Our approach is the inverse: we begin with the Area Law as the fundamental physical input.
-The theory is inherently confining and non-conformal from the outset, with the mass scale set by the string tension $\sigma$. \end{enumerate}
+The minimal surface $X_\mu^a(\xi)$ is not a string moving in a gravitational background, but a geometric representation of the gauge field components "unfolded" into their internal color dimensions. \item \textbf{Conformal Invariance vs. Confinement:} Standard AdS/CFT begins with a conformal field theory ($\mathcal{N}=4$ SYM).
+To describe QCD, one must break this symmetry "by hand" via deformations of the metric, such as introducing a hard wall, a soft wall, or compactifying D4-branes on a thermal circle \cite{Witten:1998zw}.
+Our approach is the inverse: we begin with the QCD loop equation and observe a confining factor which is left undefined by this loop equation, but physically corresponds to the unknown QCD vacuum (with some gluon condensate in it).
+The Area Law then follows as a mathematical zero mode of the loop diffusion operator, corresponding to the physical QCD vacuum.
+The theory is inherently confining and non-conformal from the outset, with the mass scale set naturally by the string tension $\sigma$ (derived from the gluon condensate in Section 6), without ad hoc geometric deformations. \end{enumerate}